noshameshane/2pt_code_dev/README.md

 # 2pt_code_dev
 Code for Converting 2pt into atom by atom analysis

+Step 1:
+Set up git hub account and get everything working.
+This is complete!

+Step 2:
-Step 1 is to compile the code on wagland.
+Compile the original code on wag land.

+Step 3:
-Step 2 is to copy over my notes from the meeting with Bill.
+Copy over my notes from the meeting with Bill and Shiang Tai.

+Step 4:
-Step 3 is to get a DOS for all molecules
+Start by editing the code to get a DOS for all molecules as a seperate file.

-I am using github to version control.